RiverRuby/ECDSAVerify-starter/README.md

 # ECDSAVerify-starter

+Initial version at https://ecdsa-verify-starter.vercel.app/.
+May or may not run on your device yet.

 Starter repo for web applications using ECDSAVerify.
 Need to use zkey chunks from https://github.com/nalinbhardwaj/snarkjs/commit/d1c10a6373c02eaa214968da96e2514ddc8c8b92 to allow efficient in-browser proving.

 ## Directories